tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/数据库智能管家 DBbrain/产品动态_intl_en.md

 </tr>
 <tr>
 <td>Supported exception diagnosis</td>
 <td>Exception diagnosis provides real-time and historical views.
-The exception diagnosis feature provides you with real-time performance monitoring, health checks, and failure diagnosis and optimization, so that you can intuitively know the real-time operation status of database instances, locate newly appeared performance exceptions in real time, and optimize the system based on the optimization suggestions. </td>
+The exception diagnosis feature provides you with real-time performance monitoring, health checks, and failure diagnosis and optimization, so that you can intuitively know the real-time operation status of database instances, locate newly appeared performance exceptions in real time, and optimize the system based on the optimization suggestions.</td>
 <td>2019-08</td>
 <td><a href="https://intl.cloud.tencent.com/document/product/1035/36036" target="_blank">Exception Diagnosis</a></td>
 </tr>
 <tr>
 <td>Supported slow SQL analysis</td>
-<td>The slow SQL analysis feature calculates, samples, and aggregates records and execution information (source information, number of executions, execution duration, etc.) of slow SQL statements on the instance. <br>Slow SQL analysis analyzes the performance of slow SQL statements based on the execution plan, comprehensive resource consumption, sizes of scan and result sets, and index usage rationality of the aggregated SQL statements and provides optimization suggestions.</td>
+<td>The slow SQL analysis feature calculates, samples, and aggregates records and execution information (source information, number of executions, execution duration, etc.) of slow SQL statements on the instance.<br>Slow SQL analysis analyzes the performance of slow SQL statements based on the execution plan, comprehensive resource consumption, sizes of scan and result sets, and index usage rationality of the aggregated SQL statements and provides optimization suggestions.</td>
 <td>2019-08</td>
 <td><a href="https://intl.cloud.tencent.com/document/product/1035/36038" target="_blank">Slow SQL Analysis</a></td>
 </tr>
 <tr>
 <td>Supported disk space analysis</td>
-<td>Using the capacity analysis feature of DBbrain, you can view the instance capacity utilization, including the sizes of data and log capacities, the daily increase in capacity utilization, the estimated number of available days, and the capacity used by tablespaces under the instance.</td>
+<td>Using the space analysis, you can view the instance capacity utilization, including the sizes of data and log capacities, the daily increase in capacity utilization, the estimated number of available days, and the capacity used by tablespaces under the instance.</td>
 <td>2019-08</td>
 <td><a href="https://intl.cloud.tencent.com/document/product/1035/36039" target="_blank">Space Analysis</a></td>
 </tr>